vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 You need to check that you are providing the correct API keys.
 Please follow these steps to make sure everything is correct:

-1. Check that you are using the correct API credentials:
+1. Check that you are using the correct API credentials for the MSN (Merfchant Serial Number) you are using:
    * `client_id`
    * `client_secret`
-   * `Ocp-Apim-Subscription-Key`
+   * `Ocp-Apim-Subscription-Key` (the subscription key) See
-   See
    [Getting started: Quick overview of how to make an API call](https://github.com/vippsas/vipps-developers/blob/master/vipps-getting-started.md#quick-overview-of-how-to-make-an-api-call) for more details.
 2. Check that you are using the same subscription key for both the access token and the payment requests.
+   If you have a valid access token, but for a different MSN, you will get an error.
 3. Check the Swagger specification for the correct spelling of all the header parameters.
    They are case sensitive: `Authorization: Bearer <snip>` is not the same as `Authorization: bearer <snip>`.
 4. Make sure you are using the right environment and check that you are using